zalando-incubator/kube-ingress-aws-controller/README.md

 ```

 The Application Load Balancer created by the controller will have both an HTTP listener and an HTTPS listener.
 The
-latter will use the automatically selected certificate.
+latter will use the automatically selected certificates.

 Alternatively, you can specify a domain used for automatically selecting a
 certificate with an annotation like the one shown below.
 This is useful if you
-have multiple hosts rules defined and want to make sure to select a certificate
+have multiple host rules defined and want to only select one certificate for a
-for the right hostname.
+specific hostname.
+Generally it's better to let the controller select all
+matching certificates.

 ```yaml
 apiVersion: extensions/v1beta1